foundry-vtt-community/wiki.js/development/api/roll.md

 - `Combatant#getInitiativeRoll`
 - The default class for `RollTable#roll`
 - Internal evaluation handling for `MathTerm`, `ParentheticalTerm`, and `PoolTerm`

+In combination with overriding `CHAT_TEMPLATE` and `TOOLTIP_TEMPLATE` you can do deep alterations of Foundry's default roll display across all possible invocations.

 ---
 ## Specific Use Cases